 Katy Bignold trained in music therapy at the Guildhall School of Music and Drama.
 She worked for Newham Music Trust before setting up East London Music Therapy in 2013.

-Katy is a clinical placement supervisor for students on the MA Music Therapy course at the Guildhall School of Music and Drama.
-She is also a BAMT registered supervisor.
+Katy is a clinical placement supervisor for students on the MA Music Therapy course at the Guildhall School.
+She is also a British Association for Music Therapy registered clinical supervisor.

 Nick O’Donnell-Smith trained in music therapy at Nordoff Robbins.
 He graduated in 2014 and has since been working as a music therapist.